Shopify Pros & Cons

 Shopify is designed with search engine optimization in mind, making it easier for Shopify businesses to rank well in search engine results pages (SERPs).

-1. For every new website, Shopify creates a sitemap and XML sitemap automatically.
+1. Shopify creates an HTML sitemap & an XML sitemap automatically.

 2. Using the built-in features offered by Shopify, site owners can: